JanSeemann92/AISA_GeosoftwareII/README.md

 # Cloud Vision <img src="./public/stylesheets/Logo.jpg" align="right" alt="" width="120" />
 ### Applicability Estimation Tool for Spatial Prediction Models

 Cloud Vision offers a simple tool for estimating the applicability of models for land use/land cover (LULC) classifications.
-Its special focus is on implementing the Area of Applicability (AOA) [Meyer and Pebesma (2021)](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.13650) , a very useful method for assessing and communicating areas a model is applicable for.
+Its special focus is on implementing the Area of Applicability (AOA) by [Meyer and Pebesma (2021)](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.13650) , a very useful method for assessing and communicating areas a model is applicable for.
 In addition to that, Cloud Vision supports model training, making LULC classifications and suggesting locations for further sampling campaigns.

 ## Installation